publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1820.md

         (2) __Examination of affiliates__

-            The cost of conducting any examination of any affiliate of any insured depository institution under subsection (b)(4) of this section may be assessed by the Corporation against each affiliate which is examined to meet the Corporation’s expenses in carrying out such examination.
+            The cost of conducting any examination of any affiliate of any insured depository institution under subsection (b)(4) may be assessed by the Corporation against each affiliate which is examined to meet the Corporation’s expenses in carrying out such examination.

         (3) __Assessment against depository institution in case of affiliate’s refusal to pay__